davidgf/design-patterns-in-ruby/convention_over_configuration.md

 end
 ```

 Now we want to add some security into our platform by controlling which users are allowed to send messages to a given host.
 We'll have one authorization class per host with a generic method `authorized?` to check if the user can send the message.
-However, we'll define our third convention that will help us create specific policies for certain users: **if the user has a special policy, it will be implemented in a method called <user>_authorized?**:
+We'll also define our third convention that will help us create specific policies for certain users: **if the user has a special policy, it will be implemented in a method called <user>_authorized?**:

 ```ruby
 class RussolsenDotComAuthorizer